 Cefalu Sicily, Italy Travel Guide

 Sicily's capital city, approximately 1 hour by train from Cefalù.
-Must-see sites include Palermo Cathedral, the Norman Palace with Palatine Chapel (an UNESCO World Heritage site known for stunning mosaics), Quattro Canti, Capo and Ballarò Markets (for a sensory journey), and the grand Teatro Massimo opera house.
+Must-see sites include Palermo Cathedral, the Norman Palace with Palatine Chapel (an UNESCO World Heritage site known for stunning mosaics), Quattro Canti, Capo and Ballarò Markets (for a sensory journey), and the grand Teatro Massimo opera theater.

 Many direct regional trains journey from Cefalù to Palermo Centrale, making for a straightforward and efficient trip (approx. €7-10 one way).